smrealms/wiki-data/game-guide/forces.md

 Some effects of entering a mined sector:
 * Sometimes no mines will hit a ship entering a mined sector, but the player who enters the sector will ALWAYS get an attack screen as his guns fire on the mine(s).
-* Hitting mines costs 3 turns, exception being Nijarin ships and Federal ships costing 2 turns.
+* Hitting mines costs up to 3 turns.
+The cost is always 1 turn less for Nijarin ships and Federal ships.
 * Hitting mines will stop your plotted course if you were following your plot computer and you will have to re-plot to your destination.
 * Hitting mines will uncloak a cloaked ship.

 How mines damage your ship:
 * Each mine that hits will do 20 damage.